madb3/Horse-Race-Analysis/README.md

 ## Key Findings
 - Saratoga had the highest house margin, making it the toughest track for bettors to profit
 - Favorites are consistently and accurately priced
-- Gulfstream Park showed the most extreme
+- Gulfstream Park showed the most extreme longshot odds, meaning a higher variance in betting opportunities
 - A 2026 Kentucky Derby winning jockey appeared as a top jockey-trainer combination in the dataset

 ## Tech Stack